Contemporary Music Instruction and Mentoring

 The exception is the Taylor GS Mini (below), which has an amazing sound for its size.
 In fact, it actually sounds better than some full-sized guitars of other brands.
 A nice padded gig bag is included.
 I own one of these, and it is what I use for my daily guitar.
 I teach lessons with it, and I take it with me just about everywhere I go.
 I even occasionally perform with it at venues where I'm not comfortable taking my expensive full sized Taylors.

 The GS Mini guitars are some of the most popular guitars in the world.
 They sell like hotcakes.
-They are Priced identically to the Academy Series guitars (discussed above).
 A solid spruce top with layered back and sides without electronics is $500 (above).
 A solid spruce top with layered rosewood back and sides plus electronics is $150 more.
-An all mohagany version is about the same price.
+An all-mohagany version is about the same price.
 An all koa wood guitar is a couple of hundred dollars more.
 The spruce tops are brighter and clearer, with a solid bass and big dynamic range.
 The mahogany top is smoother and more mellow, with a rich bottom midrange and a compressed dynamic range.
 The koa top sounds somewhere between spruce and mahogany, with a nice upper midrange and a tamed top end, and it is by far the best looking.

 The top of the line GS Mini is the GS Mini Plus.
-For a couple of hundred dollars more than the all koa model, the Plus model includes the best electronic package Taylor makes (the same pickups and preamp as on their most expensive American made guitars), and also an upgrade to a very strong very light protective case instead of a gig bag.
+For a couple of hundred dollars more than the all koa model, the Plus model includes the best electronic package Taylor makes (the ES2), and also an upgrade to a very strong very light protective case instead of a gig bag.
 The Plus is offered with either spruce/rosewood or all koa.
-The Koa has a beautiful burst finish (below), and based on those I've heard online and played in person, I think Taylor is using a better quality of koa with tighter grain in the wood that has a richer tone in the Plus model than in the regular koa version.
-If I were a small person looking for a guitar to perform with, and I couldn't afford a Taylor GT811e, I'd buy either the GS Mini Koa Plus, or the GS Mini Spruce/Rosewood Plus.
+The Koa has a beautiful burst finish (below).
+If I were a small person looking for a guitar to perform with, I'd buy either the GS Mini Koa Plus, or the GS Mini Spruce/Rosewood Plus.
 The better case and the better electronics are worth the price difference.

 GUITARS FOR CHILDREN